 The Admissions Committee will invite selected applicants for an interview on the basis of the Committee's review of all submitted application materials.
 Final decisions will be made after all interviews are completed.
 Satisfactory completion of a background check is required prior to admission.

 Applications are reviewed in the spring on an annual basis for the MPH degree and certificate program.
-Review of applications begins February 1, 2021, with rolling review until full; priority for funding is available for applicants who meet the first review date.
+Applications for fall 2021 will be accepted through May 31.

 Policy on transfer of graduate credits